 You have 60 days from receipt of this order to protest or appeal.
 Do it or lose out.
 How To Disagree With An L&I Decision

 What Can I Do About a Bad IME?

 This is important.
 This is how you can help yourself.

-- If he disagrees with a bad IME then there is still hope for your claim.
-Talk with your doctor.
+- If your attending physician disagrees with a bad IME then there is still hope for your claim.
+Talk with your doctor before he agrees with a bad IME .
 Get your doctor to write a helpful report which disagrees with the incorrect IME findings and conclusions.
+Have your doctor include their own findings and conclusions.
 It will make a difference.